seatable/seatable-admin-docs/docs/maintain/backup-recovery.md

 ├── pids
 ├── scripts
 ├── seafile-data
-├── seafile-license.txt
 ├── seahub-data
 └── storage-data

 ```

-All your data is stored under the `/opt/seatable/seatable-data/seatable` directory.
-Below are important sub-directories that contain user data:
+All your data is stored under the `/opt/seatable-server/seatable/` directory.

+#### Important sub-directories that contain user data:
 - seafile-data: contains uploaded files for file and image columns
 - seahub-data: contains data used by web front-end, such as avatars
 - db-data: contains archived rows in bases
 - storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also stored in this directory.

-SeaTable also stores some important metadata data in a few databases.

-MySQL databases:
+#### Important MariaDB databases that contain user/metadata:
 - ccnet_db: contains user and group information
 - seafile_db: contains library metadata
 - dtable_db: contains tables used by the web front end

 ??? info "Database structure"

-    SeaTable stores the following data types in the SQL database in the `seatable-mysql` Docker container:
+    SeaTable stores the following data types in the MySQL database engine in the `mariadb` Docker container:

     * user actions and inputs in bases (e.g. new/modified/deleted rows, new/modified/deleted columns, new/modified, deleted views)
     * meta-information for bases (e.g. API-token, common datasets, links, row comments, snapshots, third-party accounts, webhooks)